awmckinley/config/modules/sec.mgmt/README.md

-# Secrets Management
+# Password and Secrets Management

-Software for securely storing, managing, and accessing passwords, credentials, and other sensitive information.
+Tools for securely storing, managing, and accessing passwords, credentials, and sensitive configuration data.